Senana/senana.github.io/README.md

-This is my blog, [Collateral Mistakes](https://senana.github.io).
+This is my blog, [Collateral Benefits](https://senana.github.io).
 Go and have a read! :)

+Friday Theme is a theme for Jekyll using Bootstrap 4.4 designed to build a great personal web site with a portfolio, blog and project documentation.
+It is compatible with GitHub Pages.
+It supports all the Bootstrap components, it has blogs with tags, it has syntax highlighting and it has SVG icons.
+It is customisable with SCSS by simply changing the default boostrap variables.

+It is maintained by Simon Freytag on GitHub